 The sign above the entrance to the Yacoubiya mosque (مسجد يعقوبي).
-Located in a Crusader building dating from the 12th cen CE.
+Located in a Crusader building dating from the twelfth century CE.
 Named after Jacob, the Christian Saint executed and dismembered in Persia in 342 CE.
-It was probably converted in to a mosque after the conquest of Jerusalem by Muslim in 1187 CE.
+It was probably converted in to a mosque after the conquest of Jerusalem by Muslim in 1187 CE, and carried the name.

 Masjid Sueka A'alun (مسجد سُويقة علون) or Swaikit 'Allun Mosque is located within the city wall in the Swaikit 'Allun market, which extends from Bab al-Khalid (Jaffa Gate) to the intersection of al-Bazar Market and the Christian Quarter.
 It dates back to the ottoman period.

-Mosque Uthman ibn Affan the third caliph of Rashidun Caliphate, it is situated in the Street of the Butchers.
+Mosque Uthman ibn Affan, also known as the Bazar mosque, the third caliph of Rashidun Caliphate, it is situated in the Street of the Butchers.

-Masjid Sidna Omar is located next to the Ramban and Hurva synagogues in the Jewish quarter.
-According to Obadiah ben Abraham Bartenura the mosque was built by Jews who converted to Islam in the first half of the 15th century CE.
+The Masjid Sidna Omar is located next to the Ramban and Hurva synagogues in the Jewish quarter.
+According to Obadiah ben Abraham Bartenura the mosque was built by Jews who converted to Islam in the first half of the fifteenth century CE.

 Mosque of Suleyman's throne is most commonly known as the Tomb of Solomon or the Kursi Suleyman, is situated along the eastern wall of Haram al-Sharif.
 It is also known as the Kursi-i Suleiman (the chair of Solomon) or the foot-stool of Solomon.
 The building has a large hall divided into different areas, one of which is the prayer area with a mihrab.
 It is surmounted by two shallow domes.
 The hall also includes a symbolic tomb which might allude to the tomb of Suleyman or his throne.